 Concentrations are reviewed in order to determine their effects on the structure of competition in the relevant market(s).
-The Competition Act follows closely with Article 2(1)(b) of the EC Merger Regulation with regard to the criteria to be taken into account to analyse the structure of the relevant markets.
-In addition, the Competition Act introduces three criteria to assess the effects of the concentration on the relevant markets, which do not exist under EC rules:
+The Competition Act follows closely with Article 2(1)(b) of the EC Merger Regulation with regard to the criteria to be taken into account to analyse the impact of the transaction on the relevant markets, although it contains an additional "Essential Facilities" criterion, according to which control over essential infrastructure by the undertakings concerned and opportunities offered to competing undertakings to access such infrastructure are relevant factors when assessing the competitive impact of a proposed transaction.